blacksnowmartin/blacksnowmartin/Nomination.md

 ## Blockchain Developer of the year (Male)

 Reason why he deserves nomination
-Feel to choose one of any these:
+Feel free to choose one of any these:

 ```bash
 Martin has a 512+ day GitHub streak contributing to Web3 projects.